-Members of the GSU Community can place a request for materials or make an appointment by using the Archival Request Form.
+The Governors State University Archives are housed and maintained by the University Library.
+Members of the GSU community can place a request for materials or make an appointment to use the archives collection by completing an Archival Request Form.

 Alumni and community members can contact the archives by emailing requests to firstname.lastname@example.org.

 There may be restricted or limited access to some collection materials.
 Be sure to review the Library Archives Policy below.